muratk5n/thirdwave/en/README.md

 Corportions know that full well of course; they sponsor and help spread the "liberty-centric" message to avoid regulation, increased taxes (as they were hit with in Mexico) or outright bans.
-In the meantime foolish masses continue to believe they are some kind [yeoman farmer](2021/03/private-government.md#elites).

 ---